aadilmallick/my-notes-docusaurus/docs/devops/11-teamcity-and-octopus.md

 ### TeamCity projects

-A project is a container for **templates**, **build configurations**, and **source control** connections.
+A project is a container for **templates**, **subprojects**, **build configurations**, and **version control** connections.

-- **build configuration**: a Kotlin code-as-config file that defines the steps and instructions for building and packaging a project.
+- **build configuration**: a set of build steps or a Kotlin code-as-config file that defines the steps and instructions for building and packaging a project.
 - **template**: A kotlin file that is a used as a template to create build configuration files.
+- **subproject**: a subfolder within a project that contains its own scoped build configurations and templates, mainly used for organization purposes.
+- **versioned settings**: connects your Kotlin config as code from a remote git repo to be used to create all the build configs, templates, and subprojects of a project.

 All projects inherit from the **root project**

 ![](https://i.imgur.com/N0W4UwS.jpeg)
-In TeamCity, child projects inherit many settings and entities from their parent, such as [connections](https://www.jetbrains.com/help/teamcity/2026.1/configuring-connections.html?Creating%20and%20Editing%20Projects) and [cloud agent profiles](https://www.jetbrains.com/help/teamcity/2026.1/teamcity-integration-with-cloud-solutions.html?Creating%20and%20Editing%20Projects).
-The Root project lets you take advantage of this concept and define server-wide resources.
-For example, you can create [AWS cloud profile](https://www.jetbrains.com/help/teamcity/2026.1/setting-up-teamcity-for-amazon-ec2.html?Creating%20and%20Editing%20Projects) that spawns cloud agents accessible to all projects on the server.
+1. In TeamCity, child projects inherit many settings and entities from their parent, such as [connections](https://www.jetbrains.com/help/teamcity/2026.1/configuring-connections.html?Creating%20and%20Editing%20Projects) and [cloud agent profiles](https://www.jetbrains.com/help/teamcity/2026.1/teamcity-integration-with-cloud-solutions.html?Creating%20and%20Editing%20Projects).
+2. The Root project lets you take advantage of this concept and define server-wide resources.
+3. For example, you can create [AWS cloud profile](https://www.jetbrains.com/help/teamcity/2026.1/setting-up-teamcity-for-amazon-ec2.html?Creating%20and%20Editing%20Projects) that spawns cloud agents accessible to all projects on the server.

 > [!NOTE]
 > Note that since [user permissions](https://www.jetbrains.com/help/teamcity/2026.1/managing-roles-and-permissions.html?Creating%20and%20Editing%20Projects) are project-based, only Root project administrators can edit its settings.

-#### Gitlab to Teamcity + Triggers
+#### Triggers

 Often you'll have all your TeamCity Kotlin DSL code stored in a GitLab repository.
 Whenever you push to your GitLab repository, it should automatically push up those build configuration file changes to TeamCity to actually run the pipeline.